 Think about the last PD session you attended.
 I'll bet you saw some pretty good ideas.
 Right?
 Yet, I'm also willing to bet that you aren't pursuing those ideas in the classroom... not to any meaningful degree.
 Right again?
 As my final wager, I'll bet the reason why you're not pursuing the really great, innovative ideas that you saw in your last PD session is because of time... or the lack thereof.
 I'll bet that's three direct hits.
 I sunk your battleship.

 If the sinking of the Empress of Ireland has anything to teach us, it is that we cannot bargain, negotiate, or plead with time.
-Time doesn't care about our problems, our ambitions, our ideals, or our values.
+Time doesn't care about our problems, our ambitions, our ideals, or our dreams.
 Time will not be overcome.
 As such, we must set each and every one of our professional expectations firmly within the cold, harsh parameters of time.
-To do anything else is to pursue a flight of fancy... and to guarantee failure.
+To do anything else is simply to pursue a flight of fancy... and to guarantee failure.

 The New Learner Lab

 Exploring the ever-changing, often challenging, and always controversial world of teaching.